Positive Cones of the Projectivization of a parabolic vector bundle and Their Products over a Curve: Introduction

 \section{Introduction}

-Parabolic vector bundles on a smooth projective curve were introduced in \cite{Se}.
-In \cite{MY}, Maruyama and Yokogawa introduced parabolic vector bundles on higher-dimensional complex projective varieties.
-In \cite{Bi1}, a correspondence between the parabolic vector bundles and the orbifold vector bundles (these are vector bundles on a variety equipped with a finite group action, together with a lift of the action of the group to the bundle) was established.
-This correspondence has proven to be useful in uncovering properties of parabolic bundles.

-A similar approach was adopted in \cite{BBN} to extend the notion of principal $G$-bundles to that of parabolic $G$-bundles where $G$ is a complex reductive affine algebraic group.
-More precisely, ramified $G$-bundles were introduced, and a correspondence with orbifold $G$-bundles was established.
-Furthermore, it was shown in \cite{BBN} that parabolic vector bundles of rank $n$ can be identified with ramified $\text{GL}(n, \mathbb{C})$--bundles.

-A classical construction associated with a vector bundle is that of its projectivization.
-An analogous construction for parabolic vector bundles was carried out in \cite{BL}.
-It should be noted that the space constructed need not be smooth (see Example \ref{singular}), unlike in the case for vector bundles.
-Further details are sketched in Section \ref{par_project}.
-There is also a tautological line bundle defined on this projectivization.
+The positivity condition of algebraic cycles plays a fundamental role in algebraic and birational geometry.
+In recent years, several notions of positivity for higher codimension cycles, such as nef and pseudoeffective cones, have been extensively studied.
+The nef cones of various smooth irreducible projective varieties have attracted considerable attention over the past few decades (see \cite[Section 1.5]{La}, \cite{Mi}, \cite{Ful}, \cite{KMR}).
+Knowledge of the generators of nef and pseudoeffective cones helps to identify the extremal directions of positivity, thereby controlling how subvarieties intersect and degenerate.

-The nef cones of various smooth irreducible projective varieties have been extensively studied by numerous authors over the past few decades (see \cite[Section 1.5]{La}, \cite{Mi}, \cite{Ful}, \cite{KMR}).
-In \cite{Mi}, Miyaoka computed the nef cone of $\mathbb{P}_{C}(E)$ for a vector bundle $E$ on a smooth complex projective curve $C$.
-Subsequently, \cite{Ful} generalized this to arbitrary codimensional cycles, showing that the effective cone of cycles (and their duals) on $\mathbb{P}_{C}(E)$ is determined by the numerical data of the Harder-Narasimhan filtration of $E$.
-It is a natural question to ask what happens in the case of parabolic bundles.
-In this article, we answer such questions.
+For projective bundles over curves, these cones admit explicit descriptions in terms of the Harder--Narasimhan filtration of the vector bundle.
+In \cite{Mi}, Miyaoka computed the nef cone of \(\mathbb{P}_{C}(E)\) for a vector bundle \(E\) over a smooth complex projective curve \(C\).
+Subsequently, \cite{Ful} generalized this to cycles of arbitrary codimension, showing that the effective cones of cycles and their duals on \(\mathbb{P}_{C}(E)\) are completely determined by the numerical data arising from the Harder--Narasimhan filtration of \(E\).

-As mentioned before, unlike the usual projective bundle, the projectivization of the parabolic bundle need not be smooth; its singularities depend on the parabolic divisor.
-To date, not much has been studied about the nef cone and the pseudoeffective cone of singular varieties.
-Our aim here is to compute the N\'eron--Severi group, the higher nef cones and pseudoeffective cones of the projectivization of a parabolic bundle over a curve.
-The readers should note that, unlike in the smooth case, it is necessary to deal with numerical groups for cycles and their duals separately.
-To circumvent this difficulty, we make frequent use of the projectivization of the orbifold bundle corresponding to the parabolic bundle under consideration.

-In \S~3, we deduce some necessary intersection-theoretic results.
-Our main results appear in \S~4 and \S~5.
-Finally, in \S~6, we define the notion of parabolic $k$--homogeneous bundle and give a necessary and sufficient condition for the semistability of a parabolic bundle over a smooth complex projective curve.